-100% of the funds you raise will go to COVID-19 recovery and support efforts at Columbia’s Cancer Center and the Velocity Fellows.
+100% of the funds you raise will go to cancer research through the Velocity Fellows and COVID-19 recovery efforts at Columbia’s Cancer Center.

 THE TIME IS NOW